Marcus-Forte/msensor-library/README.md

-# The MSensor Library
+# The msensor

-This library serve as an experiment for writing generic LiDAR and IMU drivers based on a simple interface.
+This library serves as an experiment for writing generic sensor drivers based on a simple interface.
-It was inspired by ROS2, but with gRPC+Protobuf as message and service definition technologies and simplicity in mind.

 By inheriting these common interfaces, the driver benefit from:

-* Exposing your driver as an gRPC interface to be used remotely.
+* Exposing your driver as a unified gRPC interface to be consumed remotely.
 * Enabling your driver to serialize data to a file to be read back at a later time.

-## Development

-Two devcontainers are included.
-The `dev` is a normal devcontainer for development.
-The `envoy` is a special devcontainer that pulls envoy proxy that proxies grpc-web HTTP request to gRPC of the container.

 ## Usage

 ### As an interface

-* The interface at `include/lidar/ILidar` serves as a base for implementing new LiDAR drivers.
-* The interface at `include/imu/IImu` serves as a base for implementing new IMU drivers.
+You can inherit basic sensor interfaces located at `include/<sensor_type>/*.hh` and write your own corresponding driver.
+See `src/<sensor_type>/*.cc` for examples.

 ### Remote Driver